rayryeng/Udacity_Data_Engineering_Nanodegree/README.md

 tables that were designed for future analyses of the songs and users as per Project #1.
 The accompanying README provides a further summary of the project, as well as a description of how to run the project from end to end.

+# Project 4 - Data Lake with Amazon EMR Cluster

+The same fictional startup Sparkify would now like to use a data lake and AWS to build an ETL Pipeline to migrate an existing on-prem database over to the cloud.
+The data is already loaded into S3 so that we can properly use the raw data to extract what we need and allow Spark to do the heavy lifting in bringing the data over to our fact and dimension tables to finally get transferred over to the final data model we have in place.
+This will allow us to finally perform the required analytics we intend to perform long-term.

+# Project 5 - Data Pipelines with Airflow

+The same fictional company, Sparkify, has decided that it is time to introduce more automation and monitoring to their data warehouse ETL pipelines and come to the conclusion that the best tool to achieve this is Apache Airflow.
+In particular, we will create high grade data pipelines that are dynamic and built from reusable tasks, can be monitored, and allow easy backfills.
+The source data resides in S3 and needs to be processed in Sparkify's data warehouse in Amazon Redshift.
+The source datasets consist of JSON logs that tell about user activity in the application and JSON metadata about the songs the users listen to.